rikisommers/renoise-tools-sequencer/MIDI_WORKFLOW.md

-# Step Sequencer - MIDI Workflow Guide
+# Requencer - MIDI Workflow Guide

 ## Overview

-The Renoise Step Sequencer tool provides comprehensive MIDI mapping support for all controls, allowing you to use hardware MIDI controllers to manipulate the sequencer in real-time.
-This guide explains how to set up and use MIDI Learn to control your step sequencer.
+The Renoise Requencer tool provides comprehensive MIDI mapping support for all controls, allowing you to use hardware MIDI controllers to manipulate the sequencer in real-time.
+This guide explains how to set up and use MIDI Learn to control your Requencer.

 ---